18F/identity-secops/README.md

 	* have logging going to...
 ELK?
 CW?
 	* Xsecrets/config persist somewhere (vault?
 AWS Secrets manager?)
 	* Xbuild requirements persist somewhere (s3?)
-	* persistent volumes should be EBS
+	* Xpersistent volumes should be EBS
 * get CI/CD going to deploy a helm chart.
 Maybe ES?
 Use codebuild?
-	* CircleCI?
+	* XCircleCI?
 Codebuild?
 Spinnaker?
 Concourse:  start with Codebuild
 	* Xput stuff into ECR
+	* get codepipeline to kick off builds
 * Make sure that security is baked in
 	* IAM roles for access?
 	* Istio?